xcdl/xcdl.github.io-source/pages/work/scratchpad.md

 These are notes on various decisions that need to be made, with the available choices, with pros and cons.

+## .json vs .xml

+JSON has two main disadvantages when used for configuration:

+- does not allow comments
+- usual parsers do not generate a DOM that, when serialized, creates the original file, so if updated by a tool, the formatting is not preserved.

 ## make vs. Python

 Two candidates for the build systems are considered: